hang-up/hang-up.github.io/readme.md

 ### TODOS
 * *SMCSS approach to organize app.css (it starts to get messy...)*
-* *Rework on workshop item fading feature - get rid of dimmer.js which is conflicting with transit.js*
 * *Create a dedicated page for each project*